yh1198015532/inet/tutorials/fingerprint/doc/newevents_nid.rst

 ..
 TODO the default and the NID can be mixed

-Now, the ``~NID`` and the default ingredients can be mixed.
+Now, the new and the default ingredients can be mixed.

 .. **V1** The ``~`` ingredient toggles filtering of events to those that are used in the fingerprint calculation for ``N``, ``I`` and ``D``.
 This is relevant when the NID fingerprints are mixed with the default ones. (the events are filtered even for the default ingredients if they're used)

 The ``~`` ingredient toggles filtering of events to those that are messages between two different network nodes, effectively limiting the set of events taking part in fingerprint calculation to network communication.
-Note that this ingredient affects the default ingredients as well.
+Note that this behavior affects the default ingredients as well.

 .. **TODO** this affects the included default ingredients as well